flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210310-sister-ann-rose-nu-tawng-who-confronted-police-during-monday-s-anti-coup-demonstration-in/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "I knelt down... begging them not to shoot and torture the children, but to shoot me and kill me instead."
+    I knelt down... begging them not to shoot and torture the children, but to shoot me and kill me instead.

 ---
 Anti-junta (anti-military) protestors took to the streets of the Myitkyina, the capital city of northern Myanmar’s Kachin state, as unrest continues in response to a military coup.